Automated Testing with Cypress: 5 Best Practices

 })

-Although there are some great ways of performing automatic waits within Cypress, it’s important to still understand and be aware of the balance between time spent on optimizations, versus time spent on getting things done.
-If a simple .wait(2000)
+Although there are some great ways of performing automatic waits within Cypress, it’s important to understand and be aware of the balance between time spent on optimizations and time spent on getting things done.
+If a simple .wait(2000) is going to increase the total run time of your tests by between one and two seconds but will work perfectly fine in 100% of cases, then you should likely just use the .wait(2000) statement.
+Automatic waits are great either when they’re easy to implement or when the required waiting time varies enough that a static .wait() statement will cause flakiness.

-Like many other testing tools, the use of spies, stubs, and clocks are a popular and powerful way of handling application behavior during testing.
-With one simple line you can define the behavior of a function to be exactly what you’d like it to be:
+Using Spies, Stubs, and Clocks for Controlling Behavior Like many other testing tools, spies, stubs, and clocks are popular and powerful ways of handling application behavior during testing.
+With one simple line, you can define the behavior of a function to be exactly what you’d like it to be:

 // force obj.method() to return "foo"